 One of the most well-known utilizers of live edge wood in his work was architect, woodworker, and furniture maker George Katsutoshi Nakashima.
 Born in Washington state, May 24, 1905, Mr. Nakashima earned his Master’s in architecture at MIT, and worked as an architect for many years.
 At one time he worked for Antonin Raymond, a contemporary of and collaborator with Frank Lloyd Wright.
 At some point in the 1940s, in Seattle, WA, began constructing furniture and taught woodworking.
 Sadly, like many Americans of Japanese ancestry during that time period, he was interned in a relocation camp in Idaho during the Second World War.
 Once there, he learned about traditional Japanese carpentry from fellow internee Gentaro Hikogawa.
 Nakashima loved and appreciated the natural look, shape, and beauty of live edge wood, and let every piece of wood “tell” him how to best craft it into furniture or other items.
 Today, original works by Mr. Nakashima can sell for tens of thousands of dollars.
 Consider the fact that any hand-crafted live edge wood slab furniture you might purchase could also rise in value over the decades.

 Hopefully, this post has inspired you to consider appointing your own home or office with the luster, beauty, and all-natural artistry of live edge wood furniture.
 Take stock of your space and décor.
 Measure and assess the color scheme and layout of the room to see if it can handle the rustic charm of a gracefully rough piece of slab furniture.
 We offer a fine selection of handcrafted solid wood furniture, including several stunning examples wrought from live edge wood slabs.
-We also maintain a wide stock of various custom-cut hardwood and softwood slabs and are available for commissions.
+We also maintain a wide stock of various custom-cut hardwoods and softwoods for your own live edge wood slab projects and are available for commissions.
 Please explore our selection of furniture and live edge wood slabs to see what sort of ideas they spark in your own imagination!